worldiaday/organizer-guide/find-sponsors.md

 - date sent
 - the Paypal confirmation number or check number
 - which payment method below you would like us to use:
-  -- IAI pays vendor directly
+    - IAI pays vendor directly
-  -- IAI sends money directly to your PayPal account -- IAI sends money directly to your bank account
+    - IAI sends money directly to your PayPal account
+    - IAI sends money directly to your bank account
-  -- IAI mails a check directly to you
+    - IAI mails a check directly to you

 #### The IA Institute pays the vendor directly.
-Provide us with the vendor invoice(s) to pay.
+- Provide us with the vendor invoice(s) to pay.

-Email invoice(s) to treasury@iainstitute.org.
+- Email invoice(s) to treasury@iainstitute.org.

-Be sure the invoice has payment details such as mailing address for payment, amount, etc.
+- Be sure the invoice has payment details such as mailing address for payment, amount, etc.

 #### The IA Institute sends money directly to your Paypal account.
-Provide us with your Paypal account details
+Provide us with your Paypal account details.
 The IAI will no longer cover PayPal fees so you will have to take this into account when accepting donations and disbursements.

 #### The IA Institute sends money directly to your bank account.
 Provide us with: